The Members of Accel Transmatic Limited

 2. The promoters have lent funds to sustain the operations during the years theCompany incurred losses.
 These amount have been shown under current liabilities and hencethe mismatch between current assets and current liabilities.
 The holding company hasalready converted Rs.
 5 Cr out of these funds into cumulative preference shares tostrengthen the equity base of the company and also to improve the current ratio

 Further the promoters have proposed to merge the holding company M/s.
-Accel Limitedwith the company under a scheme of arrangement of amalgamation which is pending beforethe honorable High Court of Chennai.
+Accel Limitedwith the company under a scheme of arrangement of amalgamation.

-3. The company is taking adequate steps to liquidate certain real estate assets ownedby the company to reduce the bank liabilities.
+3. The company is taking adequate steps to developfficertain real estate assets flownedby the company for a sustainable business.

-4. The management is committed to grow the media business and also venture into newbusiness and is confident of carrying on the business as a going concern and would bringin necessary support to the extent possible as and when required.
+4. The management is committed to grow the media business and also venture into newbusiness and is con dent of carrying on the business on a going concern and would bring innecessary support to the extent possible as and when required.

-5. The Company had availed an asset backed loan for Rs.7.67 crores from a bank which ispayable over a period of 83 months and hence long term in nature.
-As on date theinstallment and interest has been paid.
-The long term assets were acquired / developed outof funds infused by the promoter companies.
+5. The Company had availed an asset backed loan for Rs.7.67 crores from a bank which ispayable over a period of 83 months and hence long term is nature.
+The Company has beenservicing this loan and the outstanding as on 31st March 2017 was Rs.3.94 crores

-6. The management is confident that it will be able to realize the intangible assetsand with the support of its holding company and also as explained in the notes to accountsand also explained above will continue to operate as a going concern.
+6. The management is con dent that it will be able to realize the intangible assets andwith the support of its holding company and also as explained in the notes to accounts andalso explained above will continue to operate as a going concern.

 INTERNAL CONTROL SYSTEMS